 The AC needs access to the complete set of event details and logistics.

-The AC must have the capacity to receive requests and respond promptly and directly.
+The AC must have the capacity to receive requests and respond promptly.

 The AC must have authority to modify the language on promotional materials and advertisements.